Nat Hickey: Johnstown Clippers (1951)

-Baseball
+Professional baseball career

 Aside from basketball, Hickey enjoyed a lengthy career in baseball, playing 15 minor league seasons and managing two.

 Hickey managed and played several seasons of minor league baseball as an outfielder.
 Notably, he was baseball Hall of Famer Stan Musial's first minor league manager with the Williamson Colts in 1938.

 Hickey was inducted into the Cambria County Sports Hall of Fame in 1965 for his basketball and baseball achievements.

 Personal life

 Hickey was a cousin of parachute jumper Nick Piantanida.

 Hickey died on September 16, 1979, in Johnstown, Pennsylvania.